 Machine A was the first apparatus in the Continetti lab.
 It has been used in studies of the dissociative photodetachment of O4-, dissociation dynamics of the triplet states of ozone and in studies of organic anions and radicals.
-With a new high-efficiency photoelectron imaging detector this is currently the instrument with the highest sensitivity for the study of dissociative photodetachment processes.
-Machine A is currently being fitted with an Electrospray Ionization (ESI) source which will enable us to examine the dissociative properties of biofuel relevant systems that would otherwise be hard to introduce into the gas-phase.
+Machine A is currently being fitted with an Electrospray Ionization (ESI) source which will enable us to examine the energetics and dissociation dynamics of oxygenated radicals important in the combustion chemistry of biofuels as well as biologically relevant anions including the chromophores for the green fluorescent protein (GFP) and photoactive yellow protein (PYP).

-Machine A is capable of accelerating anions created via either electron impact on a supersonic expansion of gas or ESI to up to 10keV.
-The ions are then mass selected by time-of-flight as they propagate to the interaction region.
-There, the anions of interest are photodissociated by a pulse from either an Nd:YAG or Ti:Sapphire laser system.
+Up until these new modifications, Machine A was capable of accelerating anions created via either electron impact on a supersonic expansion of gas or ESI to up to 10keV.
+With the new electrostatic LINAC, large anions can be accerlated up to 40 keV, improving the neutral detection efficiency considerably.
+Once the precursor anions are mass selected by time-of-flight they are irradiated by a pulse from either an Nd:YAG or Ti:Sapphire laser system.
 Machine A can detect one photoelectron and up to three neutral photofragments in coincidence from each laser-ion beam crossing.
 Both detectors record time-of-arrival and 2D position data, from which the full three-dimensional velocity distribution of the photoelectrons and the photofragments can be recreated.

 If you would like to see some references for the work done on this apparatus, please go to our publications page.
 For a general description of the work done on this type of machine, please read Reaction Dynamics of Transient Species.